networknt/light-doc/content/en/tutorial/proxy/openapi-backend.md

 ### Start backend services

-If you have multiple computers, you can start multiple instances that listening on the same port on each computer.
+If you have multiple computers, you can start multiple instances listening on the same port on each computer.
 Otherwise, start multiple instances that listening to different ports on one computer.
-Here we are going to start three instances on the same computer and let them listen to 8081, 8082 and 8083 on https.
+Here we will start three instances on the same computer and let them listen to 8081, 8082 and 8083 on https.
 Let's disable the HTTP for now as it is never used on production.

-If you generate the proxy-backend service, you should have the project on your local light-example-4j/rest/openapi folder already.
+If you generate the proxy-backend service, you should already have the project on your local light-example-4j/rest/openapi folder.
 If not, let's clone the repo and compile it locally.

 ```
 cd ~/networknt